vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 <details><summary>English</summary>

-The essential nature of the jīva who seeks attainment should be thought of, while considering the letter m in om and in namas or namo in Tirumantra, and in the part nāra of the word Nārāyaṇa, wherever it occurs in the aṣṭākṣara and the Dvayam, in the first person singular form " I seek refuge" prapadye in Dvayam, in the second person singular of the word " thyself" in "surrender thyself" (vraja) and in the word thee (tva) and in the sentence " despair not" in the caramaśloka .
+The essential nature of the jīva who seeks attainment should be thought of,
+while considering the letter m in om
+and in namas or namo in Tirumantra,
+and in the part nāra of the word Nārāyaṇa,
+wherever it occurs in the aṣṭākṣara and the Dvayam,
+in the first person singular form " I seek refuge" prapadye in Dvayam,
+in the second person singular of the word " thyself" in "surrender thyself" (vraja)
+and in the word thee (tva)
+and in the sentence " despair not" in the caramaśloka .
 </details>

 <details><summary>Español</summary>

-The essential nature of the jīva who seeks attainment should be thought of, while considering the letter m in om and in namas or namo in Tirumantra, and in the part nāra of the word Nārāyaṇa, wherever it occurs in the aṣṭākṣara and the Dvayam, in the first person singular form " I seek refuge" prapadye in Dvayam, in the second person singular of the word " thyself" in "surrender thyself" (vraja) and in the word thee (tva) and in the sentence " despair not" in the caramaśloka .
+Se debe pensar en la naturaleza esencial del Jīva que busca el logro,
+mientras considera la letra m en om
+y en namas o namo en tirumantra,
+y en la parte nāra de la palabra nārāyaṇa,
+Donde sea que ocurra en el aṣṭākṣara y el dvayam,
+En la primera persona de la forma singular "yo busco refugio" Prapadye en Dvayam,
+En la segunda persona, singular de la palabra "ti mismo" en "rendirse a ti mismo" (Vraja)
+y en la palabra tu (tva)
+y en la oración "desesperación no" en el Caramaśloka.
 </details>